 - 1. Canine handlers must document every canine deployment, the reason for the deployment and the findings/final results. - 2.
-Any bite case involving department-owned canines will be documented as a Response to Resistance incident as stated previously in this directive.
-A Response to Resistance form must be completed along with either an I/O report or an arrest report, except in the conduct of normal aggression training. - 3.
-The canine handler will document any incidental damage to personal property caused during the canine use. - 4.
+Any bite case involving department-owned canines will be documented and reported in accordance with 804.0 Field Reporting, section D - 3.
+Except in the conduct of normal aggression training, K9 deployment forms must be submitted in accordance with 804.0 Field Reporting, section D. - 4.
+The canine handler will also document any incidental damage to personal property caused during the canine use. - 5.
 All incidents involving a canine deployment will be recorded on ICVS and/or body camera in accordance with other department directives.